isomerpages/govtech-gobusiness-main/_govt-e-services/6a-change-in-Owner-or-director.md

 ---
-title: Employer duties and obligations
+title: Change in owner or director
-permalink: /e-servicesnav/about-cpf
+permalink: /govt-e-services/change-in-owner-or-director/
-third_nav_title: Employment Matters
+third_nav_title: Business Administration
 ---

-## Employer duties and obligations
+## Change in owner or director

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |